Full Patient Information

 17 PATIENT COUNSELING INFORMATION

-- They should inform their physician if they have a history of hypertension.
+- Advise patients to inform their physician if they have a history of hypertension.

-- Large quantities of foods or beverages with high tyramine content should be avoided while taking linezolid.
+- Advise patients to avoid large quantities of foods or beverages with high tyramine content while taking linezolid.
 Foods high in tyramine content include those that may have undergone protein changes by aging, fermentation, pickling, or smoking to improve flavor, such as aged cheeses, fermented or air-dried meats, sauerkraut, soy sauce, tap beers, and red wines.
 The tyramine content of any protein-rich food may be increased if stored for long periods or improperly refrigerated.

-- They should inform their physician if taking medications containing pseudoephedrine HCl or phenylpropanolamine HCl, such as cold remedies and decongestants [see Warnings and Precautions (5.6)].
+- Advise patients to inform their physician if taking medications containing pseudoephedrine HCl or phenylpropanolamine HCl, such as cold remedies and decongestants [see Warnings and Precautions (5.6)].

-- They should inform their physician if they have a history of seizures or convulsions [see Warnings and Precautions (5.8)].
+Advise patients to inform their physician if they have a history of seizures or convulsions [see Warnings and Precautions (5.8)].

-- Diarrhea is a common problem caused by antibacterial drugs, which usually ends when the antibacterial drug is discontinued.
+Diarrhea is a common problem caused by antibacterial drugs, which usually ends when the antibacterial drug is discontinued.
 Sometimes after starting treatment with antibacterial drugs, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibacterial drug.
 If this occurs, patients should contact their physician as soon as possible [see Warnings and Precautions (5.5)].

 Advise male patients that linezolid injection may reversibly impair fertility [see Use in Specific Populations (8.3)].